-Peer pressure isn’t just about teenagers encouraging each other to take risks or engage in unhealthy behaviour.
-There are also many positive ways peer pressure can be a good force in the life of your teenager and their friends.
+You may be wondering - how can peer pressure be positive?
+Well, peer pressure isn’t just about teenagers encouraging each other to take risks or engage in unhealthy behaviour.
+There are also many positive things about peer pressure, it can really be a good force in the life of your teenager and their friends.

 Positive peer pressure is when someone’s peers influence them to do something positive or growth building.
 For example, peers who are committed to doing well in school or at sport can influence others to be more goal orientated.
 Similarly, peers who are kind, loyal or supportive influence others to be the same.

 Advice from a peer is often more influential to a teenager than advice from an adult.
 Equip your child (or their friends) with the tools to be a good influence, because they can impact the choices friends make more than any adult can sometimes.

 How to encourage your child to use positive peer pressure

 Below are some ways that you can encourage your child to be a positive influence on others.

 - Teach your child that their behaviour is always influencing others.
 Encourage them to understand that their friends are aware of what other people are doing, just like they themselves are.
 Acting with confidence and sound judgment means others will be more inclined to respect them and follow their lead.

 - Talk with them about the kinds of friends they want to have.
 Talk with your child about what their values are, and how they can demonstrate them.
 Encourage them to seek out friends with similar values.

 - Support their interest in positive role models.
 A role model can offer powerful peer pressure or influence.
 Encourage your child to identify traits they want to emulate about their role models, and support them to explore interest in good role models.